ciaranrobrien/SwiftUILazyContainer/README.md

 }
 ```

-Use `lazyContentTemplate` to provide a hidden template view to size lazy content.
+Use `lazySubviewTemplate` to provide a hidden template view to size lazy content.

 ```swift
 private struct ContentView: View {